VincentWei/MiniGUI/README.md

 and graphics interfaces as well as a lot of standard controls.

-Besides MiniGUI core, FMSoft also provides some components for the developers to develop application much easier:
+Besides MiniGUI core, FMSoft also provides some components for the developers to develop app much easier:

+    * mGPlus: A MiniGUI component which provides support for advanced graphics functions like path, gradient, anti-aliase stretch, and color combination.

+    * mGNCS: This component provides a new control set for MiniGUI app.
+      By using mGNCS, you can use miniStudio to develop MiniGUI app in WYSIWYG way.

+    * mGEff: mGEff provides an animation framework for MiniGUI app.
+      It also provides some popular UI/UE special effects.

+There are also some legacy MiniGUI components:

     * mGi: An input method component for MiniGUI.
-This component provides some typical input methods (such as softkey, hand-writing, and predict text input for mobile phone) for MiniGUI applications.
+This component provides some typical input methods (such as softkey, hand-writing, and predict text input for mobile phone) for MiniGUI apps.

     * mGp: A printing component for MiniGUI.
-By using mGp, you can print out the graphics created by MiniGUI application to general-purpose priters.
+By using mGp, you can print out the graphics created by MiniGUI app to general-purpose priters.

     * mG3d: A simple three-dimension component for MiniGUI.
-This component provides a simple 3D API for application.
+This component provides a simple 3D API for app.
 You can use mG3d to create 3D UI.

     * mGUtils: A MiniGUI component which contains miscellaneous utilities like ColorSelectionDialogBox, FileOpenDialogBox, and so on.

-    * mGPlus: A MiniGUI component which provides support for advanced graphics functions like path, gradient, anti-aliase stretch, and color combination.

-    * mGNCS: This component provides a new control set for MiniGUI application.
-      By using mGNCS, you can use miniStudio to develop MiniGUI application in WYSIWYG way.

-    * mGEff: mGEff provides an animation framework for MiniGUI application.
-      It also provides some popular UI/UE special effects.

-MiniGUI also is a free software project.
+MiniGUI is a free software project.
 In December 1998, the initiator of FMSoft, Wei Yongming, began to develop MiniGUI under the GNU General Public License (GPL).
 In September 2002, the core developers of MiniGUI founded FMSoft and started the commercial marketing with